nicm42/100-days-of-code/log2.md

 Thoughts: It's been a while since I've done anything on this and it was harder from not remembering the fundamentals as well as I thought I did.

 Link to work: None

+Day 79: 27th April 2020
+Progress: Did today's Conquering Responsive Layout lesson.
+Watched videos on min(), max(), clamp() and @supports in CSS.

+Thoughts: The @supports is really useful.
+The others are nice to get it a line of code, although it doesn't make as much difference if you use SASS.

+Link to work: None